junegunn/vim-easy-align/README.md

 ### EasyAlign as Vim operator

-With `<Plug>(EasyAlignOperator)` map, EasyAlign command can be used as a Vim operator that can be used with any Vim movement.
+With `<Plug>(EasyAlignOperator)` map, EasyAlign command becomes a Vim operator that can be used with any Vim movement.

 ```vim
 nmap <leader>a <Plug>(EasyAlignOperator)